Thailand Visa Requirements from Dubai: Documents Checklist

 The Thailand eVOA is an online application that requires fewer documents than a traditional tourist visa, but the photo and passport requirements must be met precisely to avoid rejection.
 Below is the complete document list for the eVOA application submitted through the official Thai government portal.

-- 1Valid passport — must have at least 6 months validity from your travel date and be eligible for eVOA (Indian, Chinese, Saudi, and other approved nationalities)
+- 1Valid passport — must have at least 6 months validity from your travel date, for a nationality eligible for Visa-on-Arrival (a small list — e.g. Azerbaijan, Belarus, Serbia, and India once the pending reversion takes effect)

 - 2UAE residence visa — a scanned copy showing you are legally resident in the UAE at the time of application